cogodo/active_recall/README.md

    ```

 4. Set up your OpenAI API key:
-   - Sign up for an OpenAI API key at https://platform.openai.com/
-   - Copy the file `.env.example` to `.env`
+   - Create a `.env` file in the project root
-   - Add your OpenAI API key to the `.env` file:
+   - Add your OpenAI API key:
      ```
      OPENAI_API_KEY=your_api_key_here
      ```